Johnny-Knighten/ark-sa-server/README.md

     * 4 Mirrored VDEVs That Are Then Striped (2TB Usable)
     * Test VM Assigned 60GB

+Note - All performance testing has been highly informal and based off of my own personal experience with some performance metrics collected over time.
+Treat these as suggestions rather than hard rules.

+### RAM

 In both setups an empty server (no players) consumes about 12GB of RAM.
 With about 6 players (with only 20hrs played - so minimal number of buildings/bases/tamed dinos) I saw RAM usage float around 14GB.
 For a small private server I think 16GB of RAM would be a good starting place.
 For a larger server with more players and more time played, I could easily see RAM usage creep up to 20-30+GB.

+### CPU

 In terms of CPU I didn't see any major CPU usage besides the initial server setup/launch.
 I would assume a modern CPU with 4 cores should be good enough for a small private server.
 I cant truly project what large servers would need with the testing performed so far.
 From the research I have done Ark Survival Evolved benefited from a higher CPU frequency rather than more cores, so I assume the same will be true for Ark Survival Ascended.

+### Storage

 Storage wise the wine based image is roughly 1.64GB and the docker volume created is about 9.1GB without any mods or backups.
 I have only tested on SATA and PCIe 3.0 NVMEs SSD drives, so I cant speak to the performance of spinning rust.
 In my testing there were no noticeable performance difference between SATA and NVME SSDs.
 Be prepared to use about 12GB of storage minimum, and plan for more for future server updates, mods, and backups.

-Note - All performance testing has been highly informal and based off of my own personal experience with some performance metrics collected over time.
-Treat these as suggestions rather than hard rules.

 ## Game/Server Configs